Sleeping Pill Overview

 The side effects of these sleeping pills include:

 - Sleep walking

 - Dry mouth

 There may also be severe reactions to other medication, especially antidepressants, medications for Parkinson’s, and risk of overdose if patients are already taking an allergy treatment.
 Over-the-counter sleep aids should not be taken if breastfeeding and should only be taken short-term.

 Prescription Sleeping Pill Side Effects

 Prescription sleeping pills utilize more varied ingredients, and thus the sleeping pill side effects are more varied based on which sleeping pill is being used.
-Some of the common types of prescription pills used to treat sleep disorders are: benzodiazepines, non-benzodiazepines, and melonin receptor agonist hypnotic sleeping pills.
+Some of the common types of prescription pills used to treat sleep disorders are benzodiazepines, non-benzodiazepines, and melatonin-receptor-agonists.

 - temazepam (Restoril)

 - lorazepam (Ativan)

 - flurazepam (Dalmane)